Buying Guides

 | 2026 privacy shopper fit | Feature-rich maps without tray surgery | Only if you accept mechanical + return risk |

-For step-by-step flash commands after you pick a row, see our flash walkthrough.
+For extended flash commands after you pick a row, see our flash walkthrough.
 For difficulty and brick-risk scores, see the difficulty matrix.

 Named buyer scenarios